tidbcloud/ecosystem-integrations/n8n/doc/example_usage.md

 ![A workflow with the TiDB Cloud node](../images/workflow.png)

-## 1. Start node
+## 1. Manual Trigger

-The start node exists by default when you create a new workflow.
+Use this node to start a workflow by selecting Execute Workflow.

 ## 2. TiDB Cloud node (create a TiDB Serverless cluster)